RedBlueSapper/Applied-Data-Science-Capstone/README.md

     - highway
     - coastline

-*This shows the proximity of the different locations to launch sites and allows us to draw conclusions through visuals.*
+*This shows the proximity of the different areas to launch sites and allows us to draw conclusions with visuals.*

 ### Dashboard with plotly dash:
 - Added: